adaltas/node-csv-docs/src/md/generate/index.md

 node generator.js
 ```

-Another option is to access it through its parent `csv` package, which main module export a `generate` function.
+Another option is to access it through its parent `csv` package, which main module exports a `generate` function.
 For example using the NPM with the command `npm install csv`.

 ```bash
 # Prepare the project directory